Local Citation Selection: 6 Important Signals to Consider

 We currently operate with a dedicated in-house team of 25 submissions agents with 6 managers who provide support, training & quality assurance.
 To make citation campaign delivery smooth & efficient we’ve built a raft of technologies to assist with submissions and tracking.
 And it works pretty well!

-There are many important parts to running an effective citation service.
+There are many important parts to running an effective local citation service.
 One of the most critical aspects is having a clean database of sites to submit to.
 We have over 1,600 sites in our citation database and we put a great deal of effort into optimizing this list to ensure it only contains sites that are useful, powerful & relevant.

 *As an aside, I personally don’t think ‘citation-perfection’ exists, as there are too many variables in play and too many factors out of our control.
 The overriding issue is that almost every national, vertical & local directory is owned & managed by a different company.
 These companies operate different technology, have different data management rules, different submission rules, different editorial approaches etc…